Class 10 Exam > Class 10 Notes > Social Studies (SST) Class 10 > Previous Year Questions: Federalism

 Ans: Five features of the Panchayati Raj system in India are:

-(i) Rural-based: Panchayati Raj is primarily focused on rural areas.
+• Rural-based: The Panchayati Raj system primarily focuses on rural areas.

-(ii) Gram Panchayat: Each village has a Gram Panchayat, which is the basic unit of the Panchayati Raj system.
+• Gram Panchayat: Each village has a Gram Panchayat, which serves as the basic unit of the system.

-(iii) Elected Representatives: Panchs and a Sarpanch are elected by the adult population in the village to govern the Gram Panchayat.
+• Elected Representatives: Members known as Panchs and a Sarpanch are elected by the village's adult population to govern the Gram Panchayat.

-(iv) Gram Sabha: The Panchayat works under the supervision and guidance of the Gram Sabha, which consists of all the voters in the village and meets at least twice or thrice a year.
+• Gram Sabha: The Panchayat operates under the supervision of the Gram Sabha, which includes all voters in the village and meets at least twice or thrice a year.

-(v) Panchayat Samiti or Block or Mandal: Several Gram Panchayats form a Panchayat Samiti or Block or Mandal, which is responsible for coordination and supervision of the Gram Panchayats.
+• Panchayat Samiti: Several Gram Panchayats combine to form a Panchayat Samiti, also called a Block or Mandal, responsible for coordinating and supervising the Gram Panchayats.

 Q45: Explain the factors that make federal government in India so attractive.
 (2016)